Multiquark clustering in neutron-star matter from color-spin molecular dynamics

 Our basic formulation follows our previous studies \cite{MaruyamaHatsuda2000, Akimura2005, Yasutake2024}.
 The main advances in the present work are as follows: (i) we include strangeness, (ii) we solve the evolution equations for the internal spin degrees of freedom, and (iii) we consistently treat the associated spin-dependent interactions.
 The developments corresponding to (ii) and (iii) have already been presented in Refs.~\cite{YasutakeMaruyama2024, MaruyamaYasutake2024}.

-We model the $N$-quarks system with a (time-dependent) variational ansatz in which each quark is represented by a Gaussian wave packet; the total many-body wave function is the direct product,
+We model the $N$-quark system with a (time-dependent) variational ansatz in which each quark is represented by a Gaussian wave packet; the total many-body wave function is the direct product,

 where ${\bf R}_i$ and ${\bf P}_i$ are the position and momentum of the center of each wave packet, respectively, $L_q$ denotes the fixed width of the wave packets, and $\chi_i$ is the internal degree of freedom given by the direct product of flavor ${\chi_i}^f$, color ${\chi_i}^c$, and spin ${\chi_i}^s$.
 The explicit forms of the time-dependent internal color and spin states are